StaticLLVM

 Arguments

-, remove comments and debug info from the output.
-Default istrue
+method: TheCore.Methodto generate native code for.clean: Iftrue, remove comments and debug info from the output.
+Default istrue.dump: Iftrue, include the full module dump.
+Default istrue.

 Returns